As an SEO professional, you rely on data.

 The point of tracking these SEO KPIs is to see how they change over time.
 Your goal, of course, is to see improvement over time.

 If these metrics are moving you away from your goals, pivot and change them.

-If these metrics are moving you towards your goals, double down on your efforts.
+If these metrics are moving you toward your goals, double down on your efforts.

 With the AgencyAnalytics platform, easily compare these metrics to previous time frames.

 You simply toggle dates – see the screenshot below.
 Simple as that!